amorist/awesome/README.md

 ## Python

+- [THUDM/ChatGLM-6B](https://github.com/THUDM/ChatGLM-6B) - ChatGLM-6B: An Open Bilingual Dialogue Language Model | 开源双语对话语言模型
+- [AntonOsika/gpt-engineer](https://github.com/AntonOsika/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
 - [bentoml/OpenLLM](https://github.com/bentoml/OpenLLM) - An open platform for operating large language models (LLMs) in production.
 Fine-tune, serve, deploy, and monitor any LLMs with ease.
 - [facebookresearch/audiocraft](https://github.com/facebookresearch/audiocraft) - Audiocraft is a library for audio processing and generation with deep learning.
 It features the state-of-the-art EnCodec audio compressor / tokenizer, along with MusicGen, a simple and controllable mu
 - [SCUTlihaoyu/open-chat-video-editor](https://github.com/SCUTlihaoyu/open-chat-video-editor) - Open source short video automatic generation tool